ethan17225/squash-test/README.md

 This repo is for squash testing
 Add line 3 at local repo (master b)
 Add line 4 at local repo (b1)
+Add line 5 at local repo to squash (b1)